VeraVisions/nuclide-pbr/readme.md

 All the assets in here are licensed CC0/Public Domain.

-Installation:
+# Installation
-Clone into the Nuclide SDK like so:
+Clone into a set-up Nuclide SDK like so:

 `git clone https://www.github.com/VeraVisions/nuclide-pbr base_pbr`

+Run:

+`./nuclide -game base_pbr +map test_pbr`

 # Content Notes
 For the PBR we're using 3 main asset samplers: